 The board of directors has the following three standing committees: audit committee, compensation committee and conflicts committee.
-The membership of these committees during 2008 and the function of each of the committees are described below.
-Each of our standing committees is currently comprised entirely of independent members.
-The audit committee and the compensation committee currently operate under a written charter adopted by the board of directors.
-The conflicts committee was established in January 2009, and we are currently drafting its charter.
-All of the committee charters are or will be available under "Corporate Governance" in the Investor Relations section of our website at www.seaspancorp.com.
-During 2008, the board of directors held eight meetings, the audit committee held six meetings and the compensation committee held four meetings.
-Since its inception in January 2009, the conflicts committee has held four meetings.
-Each director attended at least 75% of the board of directors meetings (held during the period for which such period for which he was a member of that committee), each director attended at least 75% of the total number of committee meetings on which such person served (held during the periods for which such person served) during the last fiscal year.
+The membership of these committees during 2009 and the function of each of the committees are described below.
+Each of our standing committees is currently comprised entirely of members that have been deemed independent by our board of directors and operates under a written charter adopted by our board of directors.
+All of the committee charters are available under "Corporate Governance" in the Investor Relations section of our website at www.seaspancorp.com.

+During 2009, the Board held nine meetings, the audit and compensation committees each held five meetings and the conflicts committee held ten meetings.
+Each director attended at least 75% of the Board meetings (held during the period for which such person was a director) during the last fiscal year with the exception of Peter Lorange and Antony S. Crawford.
+Mr. Lorange attended five of the nine board meetings held in 2009 and Mr. Crawford was not able to attend the one board meeting held during the period for which he was a member of the Board.
+Each director attended at least 75% of the total number of committee meetings on which such person served (held during the periods for which such person served) during the last fiscal year with the exception of Peter Shaerf.
+Mr. Shaerf attended seven of ten conflicts committee meetings.

-Our audit committee is composed entirely of directors who satisfy applicable NYSE and SEC audit committee independence standards.
-In 2008, our audit committee members were David Korbin, Barry R. Pearl, Milton K. Wong and John C. Hsu, who was appointed on July 30, 2008.
-All members of the committee are financially literate, and the board of directors has determined that Mr. Korbin qualifies as the audit committee financial expert.
+Our audit committee is composed entirely of directors who currently satisfy applicable NYSE and SEC audit committee independence standards.
+In 2009, our audit committee members were Barry R. Pearl, Milton K. Wong, John C. Hsu and George H. Juetten, who was appointed on September 19, 2009 and who replaced David Korbin as a member and chair of the audit committee.
+Milton K. Wong resigned as a director of the Company effective January 2, 2010 and no other director has been appointed to the audit committee in his place.
+All members of the committee are financially literate, and the board of directors has determined that Mr. Juetten, Mr. Pearl and Mr. Hsu all qualify as financial experts.
 The audit committee assists the board of directors in fulfilling its responsibilities for general oversight of: the integrity of our consolidated financial statements; our compliance with legal and regulatory requirements; the independent auditors' qualifications and independence; and the performance of our internal audit function and independent auditors.

-Until July 30, 2008, our compensation committee consisted of Peter Lorange, Peter S. Shaerf, Milton K. Wong and Barry R. Pearl.
-On July 30, 2008, Peter Lorange resigned as a member of the compensation committee, and John C. Hsu was appointed in his place.
-The compensation committee reviews, evaluates, and approves our agreements, plans, policies and programs to compensate our officers and directors.
-Each year it produces a report on executive compensation and publishes the report in our annual report on Form 20-F, otherwise discharges the responsibilities of the board of directors relating to the compensation of our officers and directors and performs such other functions as the board of directors may assign to the committee from time to time.
+In 2009, our compensation committee consisted of Peter S. Shaerf, Milton K. Wong, Barry R. Pearl and John C. Hsu.
+Milton K. Wong resigned as a director of the Company effective January 2, 2010 and no other director has been appointed to the compensation committee in his place.
+The compensation committee reviews, evaluates and approves our agreements, plans, policies and programs to compensate our officers and directors.
+Each year it produces a report on executive compensation and publishes the report in our Annual Report on Form 20-F, otherwise discharges the Board's responsibilities relating to the compensation of our officers and directors and performs such other functions as the Board may assign to the committee from time to time.